fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 * Make sure you commit and push your work to a public github repo, and when you are done with all the assignments, add a link in the assignment for week 1.

-You should be ready to show your result/progress during our next lecture. ~~But you don't need to be finished until our first lecture next week.~~
+You should be ready to show your result/progress during our first lecture next week.

 ### Watch: